 Trade Contractor v.
 Construction Manager (Public Works)

-2014: The Firm represented the construction manager for a public school construction project.
+The firm represented the construction manager for a public school construction project.
 A trade contractor filed suit against the School District and the construction manager.
-The Firm prevailed on its motion to dismiss all claims against its client based on precedent holding a construction manager is not a proper defendant in a claim by a trade contractor and the construction manager owes a duty to only its School District client.
+The firm prevailed on its motion to dismiss all claims against its client based on precedent holding a construction manager is not a proper defendant in a claim by a trade contractor and the construction manager owes a duty to only its School District client.

 Appeal Of Good Faith Effort Determination (Disadvantaged Business Enterprises) - Caltrans